Our Teachers

 Maggie Ball, Director & Teacher

-Maggie Ball, our dedicated Director, has a remarkable 12-year journey at Little Wonders.
-She began as a participating parent alongside her son and later, her two daughters.
-Enchanted by the impactful teaching at Little Wonders, she eagerly embraced the chance to become part of the staff.
+Maggie Ball, our dedicated director, began her journey at Little Wonders in 2012 as a participating parent alongside her son and later, her two daughters.
+Sharing the joys and challenges of parenting in the encouraging Little Wonders community had such a positive impact on her family that she eagerly embraced the chance to become part of the staff when the opportunity arose.

 Suzanne Zaino, Teacher

-Teacher Suzanne is celebrating 20 years at Little Wonders this year.
+Teacher Suzanne has been teaching with Little Wonders since 2004.
 Before Little Wonders, she completed her undergraduate and Masters in Education at Stanford.
 She’s a mother of two grown children and has over 30 years of teaching experience, starting with a decade as a high school social science teacher, with half of that teaching at-risk students.

 Suzanne began her journey at Little Wonders as a participating family in 2001, where she learned so much and still maintains very close friendships with other parents from that first class.
 As a teacher, she loves experiencing the growth and delights of little ones and inclusion in people’s families.
 She firmly believes that raising children takes more than just the parents – both parents and children need other family and friends actively in their lives, and she is passionate about being one of those other people in the lives of our Little Wonders families.